MattCarpenter-Workato/workato-integration-quest/integration-quest/game_guide_prompt.md

 Based on your answers, I'll adjust my guidance to help you have the best experience!

+Your most recent save has been loaded automatically - you can continue your adventure or start fresh!

-Ready to create your character? 🎭
+Ready to continue or create a new character? 🎭
 ```

 ## Remember